-It’s a devastating report from the General Accounting Office that should accelerate the movement to cyber risk quantification (CRQ) and the FAIR model, already underway at the Department of Energy.
+It’s a devastating report from the Government Accountability Office that should accelerate the movement to cyber risk quantification (CRQ) and the FAIR model, already underway at the Department of Energy.
 The GAO (the investigative arm of Congress) looked at 23 federal agencies for these key risk management practices:

 All but one agency had designated a cybersecurity risk executive but none could claim to have fully implemented the other practices.
 “Until they address these practices, agencies will face an increased risk of cyber-based incidents that threaten national security and personal privacy,” the report says.

 Agency officials told the GAO that a number of roadblocks hold back their risk management and assessment efforts, including…